magbw/web_scraping_workshop/content/7-python_scraping.md

 ## Challenge
 Use your web browser to inspect the authors and figure out how you can get their names.
-There is multiple ways this can be achieved.

 <details style="border:3px; border-style:solid; border-color:#000000; padding: 1em;"><summary><h2>Solution</h2></summary>
 <p>